 Scenic airplane and helicopter flights leave from the airport in nearby Tusayan and also from Las Vegas.

-No matter how you choose the experience it, Grand Canyon will not disappoint you.
+No matter how you choose the experience it, Grand Canyon will always be one of the great places to visit in the US and will not disappoint you.

 James at Travel Collecting